No Products in the Cart

 Becoming GOTS certified actually promotes a company's aim towards being more sustainable and environmentally conscious.
 By setting strict and extensive environmental criteria for the supply chain, GOTS constantly keeps a company on its toes to not use inhumane and environmentally toxic mechanisms.
 It includes the quality assurance of onsite inspection and product testing, meaning there is no chance of the end consumer being duped and thereby builds customer loyalty.

-The standards of production set by GOTS s improved eco-efficiency.
-As the demand for sustainability in the textile, especially in the decor and fashion industry, increases, companies engaged in eco-friendly processing will eventually see higher customer demand.
+The standards of production set by GOTS improves eco-efficiency.
+As the demand for sustainability in textiles, especially in the decor and fashion industry, increases, companies engaged in eco-friendly processing will eventually see higher customer demand.

 With the rising consciousness about sustainable living and the harmful effects of toxic chemicals in textiles, there is an unusual demand for organic fibers in the world today.
 Certain chemicals can affect human health and the environment adversely.